Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Loss Functions and Estimator Selection

-Proposition~\ref{prop:sparsity} states that the conditions for achieving the asymptotic results of Theorem~\ref{thm1} are not met if the proportion of non-zero elements in the covariance matrix's row with the most non-zero elements converges to zero faster than $1/\log J$ and the library of candidates possesses a hard-thresholding estimator whose thresholding hyperparameter is reasonable in the sense of \citet{bickelb:2008}'s Theorem 2 and its subsequent discussion.
-Plainly, the true covariance matrix cannot be too sparse if the collection of considered estimators contains a diversity of hard-thresholding estimators.
+Proposition~\ref{prop:sparsity} states that the conditions for achieving the asymptotic results of Theorem~\ref{thm1} are not met if the proportion of non-zero elements in the covariance matrix's row with the most non-zero elements converges to zero faster than $1/\log J$ and the library of candidates possesses a hard-thresholding estimator whose thresholding hyperparameter is reasonable in the sense of~\citet{bickelb:2008}'s Theorem 2 and its subsequent discussion. \rone{Plainly, the true covariance matrix cannot be too sparse if the collection of considered estimators contains the hard-thresholding estimator with a correctly specified thresholding hyperparameter value.}

 This implies that banded covariance matrices whose number of bands are fixed for $J$ do not meet the criteria for our theory to apply, assuming that one of the candidate estimators correctly specifies the number of bands.
 Nevertheless, we observe empirically in Section~\ref{simulations} that our cross-validated procedure selects an optimal estimator when the true covariance matrix is banded or tapered more quickly in terms of $n$ and $J$ than any other type of true covariance matrix.